knot-system/knot-site/README.md

 This will create a `config.php` in the root folder that will hold the configuration of your system, als well as a `content/` folder where all the content of your websites (posts and pages) live.
 These two items, the `config.php` and `content/` folder, are unique to your website and very important - keep a backup around, if you want to make sure to not lose anything.

 The setup also creates some other files that are needed, like a (hidden) `.htaccess` file and a `cache/` folder.
-When delete those item, they will be re-created as needed.
+When you delete those item, they will be re-created as needed.
 They will also be automatically deleted and recreated when you make a system update.

 You can now edit the textfiles that get created in the `content/` folder to change the content, and log in to a micropub client with your url to add new posts.